jm-sky/saasbase-api/.docs/tasks/expense-allocation-implementation-roadmap.md

 7. **2.1.7**: Test membership creation and role hierarchy

 #### Acceptance Criteria:
-- [ ] Users can be assigned to multiple units with different roles
+- [x] Users can be assigned to multiple units with different roles
-- [ ] Role hierarchy works (unit-owner > unit-deputy > unit-member)
+- [x] Role hierarchy works (unit-owner > unit-deputy > unit-member)
-- [ ] Primary unit detection works correctly
+- [x] Primary unit detection works correctly
-- [ ] Valid date ranges for memberships work
+- [x] Valid date ranges for memberships work
-- [ ] Service methods return correct users for unit roles
+- [x] Service methods return correct users for unit roles

+**Note: This task is implemented using the existing `OrgUnitUser` model with `workflow_role_level` field (UnitRoleLevel enum) instead of a separate `AllocationOrganizationUnitMembership` model.
+The functionality is equivalent and fully working.**

 ---